hs-duesseldorf/grundlagen-der-informatik-4/README.md

    4. `BorderPane`
 5. Make sure you import the *correct* UI classes from **JavaFX**!
 Not from AWT or Swing!!!
 6. Import and use `ExpressionBuilder` and `Expression` from `net.objecthunter` to calculate the result and display it in the UI
+7. Explain verbally how you've built your user interface and why using and understanding maven ist important for Java applications.

 ### Possible result